jaw12346/Coinbase-Pro-DCA/README.md

 	* Enter a VALID trading pair from Coinbase Pro in DOUBLE quotes in "trading-pair".
 	* Enter a float-type value into "amount" for purchase amount in the QUOTE currency.
 		* Example: "BTC-USD" quote currency is USD and will purchase BTC.
 "USD-BTC" quote currency is BTC and will purchase USD.
+9) Auto-deposit functionality:
+	* If you would like the script to automatically deposit fiat money into your Coinbase Pro account when the balance is too low to execute a purchase:
+		* "auto-deposit": true
+		* Enter a numerical value (no currency symbol) to "deposit-amount" to automatically deposit into your account as needed.
+	* If you would **not** like the script to automatically deposit fiat money into your Coinbase Pro account:
+		* "auto-deposit": false
+		* "deposit-amount": 0
+			* Script doesn't require $0 if "auto-deposit" is false, but it will return an error message as a reminder.

 --------------------------------------------------------------------------------------------------

 ## Contributing
 ***Contributions, suggestions, and bug reports are greatly appreciated and encouraged for this project!***<br>
 For major changes, please open an issue first to discuss what you would like to change. **DO NOT** push your config.json file to the repository as it stores the API information which is sensitive financial information that should **NOT** be shared.<br>

+If you have experience with the Coinbase Pro API and believe there is simpler language I could use for this documentation, I would appreciate suggestions!